-Objectives, Targets, Indicators Implications for Plan and SA The LDF should aim not to destroy or negatively affect any priority habitats listed.
+Objectives, Targets, Indicators Implications for Plan and SA To maintain, promote and enhance biodiversity The LDF should aim not to destroy or negatively affect any priority habitats listed.

 A Strategy for England's Trees, Woods and Forests (DEFRA, 2007)

 This strategy focuses on the widespread adoption of sustainable forest management, new recreation and access opportunities, better management of ancient and native woodlands, popular initiatives in The National Forest and Community Forests, and land regeneration providing green infrastructure for new urban development.